 A healthcare clinic designs a database for patient records, appointments, treatments, and medical history.

-Develop a comprehensive database design that addresses privacy requirements, audit trails, and regulatory compliance:
+Outline six features of a database design for a healthcare clinic that address privacy requirements, audit trails, and regulatory compliance.

 Explain how temporal databases can track changes in patient medical conditions over time and support historical reporting requirements.